donnydazzler/group-voice-biometrics/index.md

 };
 ```

-Both the enrollment and authentication endpoints only accept HTTP POST requests.
+Both the enrollment and authentication endpoints accept HTTP POST requests.
 We start out by getting the WAV file from the request body and the user's first name (if one was passed in).
 An instance of the VoiceIt wrapper is created using the Developer ID obtained from the configuration.
-We add the WAV file to the config object; this is named such that it can be passed directly to the VoiceIt wrapper.
-The VoiceIt wrapper uses promises, so a successful response invokes the first function in our `then()` call.
+We add the WAV file to the config object; this is named so that it can be passed directly to the VoiceIt wrapper.
+The VoiceIt wrapper is promise-based, so a successful response invokes the first function in our `then()` call.
 We grab the enrollment ID from the response body along with the speech to text confidence determined by VoiceIt.
-If we got an enrollment ID back from VoiceIt, this means that the request was successful.
+If we got an enrollment ID back from VoiceIt, this means the request was successful.

 If the action was `enroll`, the `processEnrollment()` helper function is invoked.
 This checks to make sure that the speech to text confidence is high enough.
 I found this was a helpful addition to the VoiceIt API - if the speech to text confidence is low, the enrollment recording is less than ideal and is unlikely to yield good authentication results.
 The text confidence range is 0-1; I found that a threshold of 0.5 ensures that poor enrollment recordings are rejected.
 If the speech to text confidence exceeds the configured threshold, we have an enrollment ID that should be stored in MongoDB.
 The helper function creates an enrollment object consisting of the user's first name and the enrollment ID.
 We use the `findOneAndUpdate()` method to essentially do an upsert - either insert a new record if a matching first name does not exist, otherwise update the existing record with the new enrollment ID.